 2. Government Health Agencies: Trusted Information and Resources

-• Online Health Portals: Government health portals, such as the Dubai Health Authority (DHA) or the Ministry of Health and Prevention, provide valuable information on sexual health, prevention, and available resources for STD care.
+- Web-based health portals: Government health portals, e.g., Dubai Health Authority (DHA) or Ministry of Health and Prevention, can present important information about sexual health and prevention, and other ways to implement STD care delivery.

-• Educational Campaigns: The UAE runs periodic awareness campaigns about STD prevention and sexual health, offering up-to-date information about safe practices and health services.
+- Educational Campaigns: The UAE conducts occasional awareness programs on prevention and sexual health of STDs and provides current information on safe practices and health services.

 Read Also: Crack the FAB Car Loan Code: Your Ultimate Guide